devbar/gnucash-docker-for-python/README.md

 ## How to use?

-Let your container extend this image.
+Let your container extend this image:

 ```
 FROM gnucash-python:3.7